xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (keith)   Fix handling of Not Connected serial outputs -- bug (keith)   Fix xSchedule not applying global brightness correctly -- enh (keith)   Add arduino code for physical button control of xSchedule - this is available from GitHub only ... it isnt installed.
+   -- bug (dkulp)   Fix nullptr crash if master view has models that don't exist -- bug (keith)   Fix handling of Not Connected serial outputs -- bug (keith)   Fix xSchedule not applying global brightness correctly -- enh (keith)   Add arduino code for physical button control of xSchedule - this is available from GitHub only ... it isnt installed.